 The biggest issue we see now is that companies have a consistent amount of data; coming from ERP and WMS systems, Excel, BW and many more; that potentially could be provided to the customers and to the different parts involved.
 Truth is, it’s very difficult to get these data out of their systems and make them visible.

 We pull a lot of data out of eg. the ERP system, enhance the data and make it digestible for a user to analyse and use.
 ERP are transactionals, while we’re an event based system.
 We will monitor every event that happens during the life cycle of an order, using all these events to trigger actions, automate communication and the actual process as well.
 Visibility in itself brings you zero value, it’s how you use the visibility data to actually be able to automate processes and communication, that’s how you get valuable outcomes out of your data.
 Looking at the position of a truck on a map will provide zero value, but knowing and predicting that the truck will be late will allow you to react and take action.

 As this is embedded in the foundation of our product, we use all the visibility data to automate the transportation process and make sure we provide the best possible outcome, warning your customer upfront or planning differently the next time.

-If you would like to hear more from SupplyStack about Supply Chain Visibility, Customer Experience and more, he will join us at Supply Chain Congress on 8th-9th May for a Case Study “Benefits of having operational visibility using real-time transport management”.
+If you would like to hear more from SupplyStack about Supply Chain Visibility, Customer Experience and more, he will join us at Supply Chain Congress this May in Amsterdam.

 Secure your pass here!